U-M CEW+

 CRITERIA FOR THE AWARD

-CEW+ annually seeks proposal submissions for this award ($1,000 for individuals; $2,000 for groups) from faculty, staff, postdocs, research fellows, and students whose sustained efforts have resulted in greater equity in regard to gender, race, class, age, disability, gender identity, or sexual orientation at Michigan or beyond.
-Honorees are those who, like Carol, have proven that social change is possible through persistent hard work and who demonstrate that one person can make a lasting difference in their communities.
+CEW+ annually seeks proposal submissions for this award ($1,000 for individuals; $2,000 for groups) by October 23, 2024, from faculty, staff, postdocs, research fellows, and students whose sustained efforts have resulted in greater equity in regard to gender, race, class, age, disability, gender identity, or sexual orientation at Michigan or beyond.
+Honorees will be those who, like Carol, have proven that social change is possible through persistent hard work and who demonstrate that one person can make a lasting difference in their communities.

 CRITERIA FOR THE AWARD